flarocca/BairesDevCodeChallenge/README.md

-# How to run test
+# How to run tests

   1. Ensure you have installed NodeJS, visit [the official site](https://nodejs.org/en/download/) to get instruccions about how to install it.